 The town of San Vito lo Capo is situated on the peninsula north of Scopello, itself in north-western Sicily, and a little way north of the Zingaro Natural Reserve.

 The small town of San Vito lo Capo is in a fine setting between the surrounding mountains and with olive groves dotted across the hills, and overlooking the town harbour.

-Note; the local speciality is an unusual dish combining cous-cous and fish and is well worth enjoying in one of the many local restaurants - preferably during the annual San Vito lo Capo cous-cous festival - along with many other dishes prepared from locally caught fish.
+Note; the local speciality is an unusual dish combining cous-cous and fish and is well worth enjoying in one of the many local restaurants - preferably during the annual San Vito lo Capo cous-cous festival which takes place in September.
+Many other dishes are prepared from locally caught fish.
 Don't like fish?
 There are plenty of opportunities to enjoy high quality Italian pizzas and ice cream if you prefer!